Mid-Cheshire line: Manchester Airport western link

 Proposals for a link to Manchester Airport from near Mobberley were first put forward in the 1990s, though little progress was made.
 However, in March 2009 it was mentioned in a Network Rail document as a possible project in the future, although reopening the Northwich to Sandbach line to regular passenger services was not mentioned in that document.
-The link to Manchester Airport railway station would be a 3.5 mile new railway, starting north of Mobberley railway station and continuing under the airport campus in tunnel, before making an end-on junction with the southernmost platforms of the existing airport station, which was designed with this extension in mind.
+The link to Manchester Airport would be a 3.5 mile new railway, starting north of Mobberley and continuing under the airport campus in tunnel, before making an end-on junction with the southernmost platforms of the existing airport station, which was designed with this extension in mind.

 As well as providing links from mid-Cheshire and Chester to Manchester Airport, the new line would enable services from North Wales, Liverpool and the Wirral to reach the airport by shorter routes than today.
 The route from Chester and North Wales, in particular, would cut off more than 20 miles from today's route via Warrington and Manchester.